Menu

 Saturday, October 25

-8:30 Gather at the Palo Alto Museum of American Heritage.
+8:30 Gather at the Museum of American Heritage in downtown Palo Alto.
 Coffee and light breakfast will be provided.

 9:00 Program begins.
-Morning talks will focus on the design, history, and modern-day management of Stanford's heritage landscape.
+Morning talks will focus on the design, history, and modern-day management of Stanford's heritage landscapes.

-2:00 Tours of Stanford campus.
-Experience the designed landscape in person with tours featuring the Olmsted-designed quad, the Arizona Garden, designed in the 1880s for Jane and Leland Stanford, and the contemporary art installations on campus.
+2:00 After lunch at the Museum, we'll carpool to the Stanford campus to experience the designed landscape in person.
+Tours will feature the Arizona Garden, designed in the 1880s for Jane and Leland Stanford, the Olmsted-designed quad, and contemporary installations on campus.

-6:00 Dinner at MacArthur Park, located in a Julia Morgan-designed building.
+6:30 Dinner at MacArthur Park, located in a Julia Morgan-designed building.
+Guest tickets may be purchased.

 Sunday, October 26